MySQL® settings

 Innodb adaptive hash index

 .
-It may be desirable to disable this index for some types of database workloads.
-The MySQL® guides recommend performing load testing on real data to determine whether to enable the adaptive hash index.By default, the adaptive hash index is enabled.
+Depending on the database workload, disabling this index may improve performance.
+The MySQL® guides recommend running load testing on real data to determine whether to enable or disable it.By default, the adaptive hash index is enabled.

 . -